Friday, May 14, 2021

 The PLO, the UN, and many of the world's countries consider East Jerusalem to be part of the West Bank, but Israel doesn't (see "East Jerusalem" below).
 The Israeli government sometimes uses the term "Judea and Samaria Area" to refer to the West Bank excluding East Jerusalem.

-Starting from 1995, the Oslo Accords divided the West Bank into three main control zones, designed to be temporary but still more or less in place today:
+Starting from 1995, the Oslo Accords divided the West Bank into three main control zones, designed to be temporary but still basically in place today:

 Area A

-In this zone, which includes almost all Arab-majority cities in the West Bank, the Palestinian Authority was - in theory - given full control over both civilian administration and security.
-Originally, Israeli military forces weren't allowed to enter, but since an upsurge of violence in the early 2000s, which it considered to be a violation of the Accords, Israel has sometimes launched military missions into Area A. PolGeoNow hasn't found any information on the Israeli military physically occupying any part of Area A, but some observers argue that Palestinian forces there still can't do much without Israeli approval.
+In this zone, which includes almost all Arab-populated cities in the West Bank, the Palestinian Authority was - in theory - given full control over both civilian governance and security.
+Originally, Israeli military forces weren't allowed to enter, but since a surge of violence in the early 2000s, Israel has sometimes launched military missions into Area A. The Israeli military doesn't seem to continually occupy any part of Area A, but some observers argue that Palestinian forces there still can't do much without Israeli approval.
 (Area A is marked on the above map in dark blue, as "Palestinian Authority: Fatah faction".)

 Area B

-In this zone, the Palestinian Authority is still the main civilian government, but the Israeli military is allowed to maintain a presence alongside Palestinian forces.
+In this zone, the Palestinian Authority is still the main civilian government, but the Israeli military is allowed to stay there alongside Palestinian forces.
 (Area B is marked on the above map in light blue-green, as "Israeli military and Fatah".)

 Area C

-However, the negotiation process has repeatedly failed, and successive Israeli administrations have allowed Jewish-Israeli settlers to set up more and more new towns within Area C. Many of these towns are subject to laws identical to those in Israel proper, though technically the laws are applied by military decree, not by virtue of the towns being part of Israel.
+However, negotiations have repeatedly failed, and Israeli administrations have allowed Jewish-Israeli settlers to set up more and more new towns within Area C. Many of these towns have exactly the same laws as Israel proper, though technically the laws are applied by decree of Israel's Defense Ministry, without officially calling them part of Israel.
 The towns labeled on our map as under Israeli military control are all "settlements" of this kind.
-There are Palestinian villages in Area C too, but none of them are as big as the biggest Jewish settlements.
+There are Palestinian villages in Area C too, but none of them are as big as the biggest Jewish settlements, and they're shrinking: Israel frequently demolishes Palestinian houses and other buildings in Area C, and mostly doesn't allow Palestinians to build anything new.
 (Area C is shown on the above map in light green, as "Israel - Exclusive Control: Military government".)

 Areas H1 and H2

-The city of Hebron was originally intended to be part of Area A, but because there was a large number of Jewish settlers living in the eastern part of the city, the Israeli government refused to put that part under full Palestinian control.
-An agreement was eventually reached to divide the city into two zones: H1 would be under Palestinian control (similar to Area A), while H2 would be patrolled by Israeli security forces, with the PA only allowed to exercise civilian administration of Palestinians (most similar to Area C).
+The city of Hebron was originally intended to be part of Area A, but because there were a lot of Jewish settlers living in the eastern part of the city, the Israeli government refused to leave that part under full Palestinian control.
+An agreement was eventually reached to divide the city into two zones: H1 would be under Palestinian control (similar to Area A), while H2 would be patrolled by Israeli security forces, with the PA only allowed civilian governance, and only for Palestinians (a situation in between Area B and Area C status).

 The Gaza Strip

-The 2007 civil war between Palestinian factions was fought in the Gaza Strip, with the Hamas faction completely seizing the territory from Fatah's forces.
-Because Hamas refuses to accept Israel's existence or end attacks against Israeli targets, and Israel considers it to be a terrorist group, Israel and now-ally Egypt have maintained a blockade of the Gaza Strip ever since, strictly controlling who and what crosses its boundaries, and sometimes even closing all entries and exits completely.
+The 2007 civil war between Palestinian factions was fought in the Gaza Strip, with the Hamas faction seizing the whole territory from Fatah's forces by the end.
+Because Hamas refuses to accept Israel's existence or end attacks against Israeli targets, and Israel considers it to be a terrorist group, Israel and now-ally Egypt have kept up a blockade of the Gaza Strip ever since, strictly controlling who and what crosses its boundaries, and sometimes even closing all entries and exits completely.

-Although the Gaza Strip is almost entirely under Hamas governance, the Israeli military actually does control a narrow 100-300 meter buffer zone just inside the territory's boundary with Israel proper.
+Although the Gaza Strip is under Hamas governance on the ground, the Israeli military actually does control a narrow 100-300 meter (300-1000 foot) buffer zone just inside the territory's border with Israel proper.

 Learn More: Detailed map of the Gaza Strip, including buffer zone and border crossings